tseaver/compoze/docs/commandline.rst

    Show information only for the "best" :term:`source distribution` for each :term:`requirement`.
-By default, show information for any :term:`source distribution` found for each requirement.
+By default, show information for each :term:`source distribution` matching a given :term:`requirement`.

 .. cmdoption:: -b, --include-binary-eggs